Ready to Lead — And Serve

 The secret to happiness is revealed in the good works of these very good Huskies.

-Multiple Neag School degree holder Miguel Cardona is the first UConn alum to hold a Cabinet-level position in the White House.
+Multiple Neag School degree holder Miguel Cardona is the second UConn alum to hold a Cabinet-level position in the White House.

 English professor Gina Barreca, dubbed the “feminist humor maven” by Ms. Magazine has kept us laughing through 10 books from “I Used to Be Snow White But I Drifted” to “If You Lean In, Will Men just Look Down Your Blouse?”
 Her latest, though, invites others to the party.